 Eddy Nason, Senior Consultant, Research and Evaluation

 Eddy Nason is an leading researcher, analyst, evaluator and manager with a decade of experience in research and public policy from think tanks, universities and private non-profit corporations.
 Eddy is well-versed in a wide variety of public policy issues and contexts in Canada, the UK, the US and Europe, and an acknowledged international expert in research evaluation.
 In his work over the years, Eddy has provided evaluation and policy research, support and advice on equity issues including youth justice, disability and independent living, accessibility and equity in the workplace.
 A dynamic thinker able to combine complex issues from varying disciplines to provide effective policy solutions, Eddy is committed to providing an evidence-base for equity and diversity issues.
 Eddy is currently the Assistant Director at the Ontario SPOR Support Unit, working to create a more patient-oriented approach to health research in Ontario.

 James Beaton (M.A., B.A.), Office Manager

-James is a writer who has held a number of positions prior to becoming the Office Manager for Anima Leadership.
+James has held a number of positions prior to becoming the Office Manager for Anima Leadership.
 James came to to Toronto to work on a PhD in Sociology after he completed a Master’s of Arts in Sociology at the University of Victoria focusing on the privatization of education.
 He has worked as a researcher at both the National and Provincial level for the Canadian Federation of Students.
 James has worked with the Centre for Research on Work and Society as well as on the Gender Work database at York University.
 James brings administrative experience from the Ministry of Training Colleges and Universities and the Ministry of Education where he most recently worked prior to Anima Leadership.
-He balances his work life at Anima with his passion for creative writing and caring for his two cats, Billy and Boo.
+He balances his work life at Anima with his passion for creative writing and caring for his two cats, Billie and Boo.